dnzc/OFProjects/physarumSlime/README.md

 #### v2

 The v1 code was not optimal, achieving 15fps on 5120x2880, 4M agents - this slowness was probably due to inefficient texture accesses by the vertex shader.

-In v2, we change the update method to use a compute shader instead, operating on ofBufferObjects instead of ofFbos.
+In v2, we change the update method to use a compute shader instead, operating on ping pong ofBufferObjects instead of ofFbos.
 This achieves much better results, handling 8000x4500, 10M agents at around 25fps.

 ## Resources